FilipHauzvic/Pytorch-UNet/README.md

 ### Data augmentation
 Added data augmentation to the training pipeline.
 The augmentations are defined at the beginning of the `train_model` function in `train.py`.
 The augmentations are applied to the images and masks in the input dataset.

-### Validation loss
-The validation loss is now calculated at the end of each epoch.
-The model is evaluated on the validation dataset and the loss is calculated.

 ### Transfer learning
 Added the option to use transfer learning.
 The model is loaded from torch.hub as specified below.
 The encoder layers are frozen and the decoder layers are trained.